debackerl/pgasus/README.md

 Not everything fits in a URL.
 A URL is used to identify and filter only.

-HTTP bodies are encoded in JSON format.

 The HTTP body is used by client side to send (large amount of) data.
+Data can be encoded in JSON (default), or using Postgres literals when the Content-Type of the request is set to `application/x-www-form-urlencoded`.

-This can happen in three cases:
+HTTP bodies are used in three cases:

-* POST and PUT to procedure: Body is a JSON object, which fields are arguments to be provided to procedure.
+* POST and PUT to procedure: fields sent are arguments to be provided to procedure.
 If URL defines variables of equal names, URL variables have priority.
-* POST on relation: Body is a JSON object, which fields are values of columns of new record being inserted.
+* POST on relation: fields are values of columns of new record being inserted.
-* PUT on relation: Body is a JSON object, which fields are values of columns of records being updated.
+* PUT on relation: fields are values of columns of records being updated.

 #### Context